 On the more affordable end of the spectrum of flooring cost, you can purchase Glacier weathered ash SPC flooring.
 You can expect to pay around £23.96 per square metre.

 Kronostep raw imperial SPC flooring will set you back £26.49 per square metre.
 It is suitable to use with underfloor heating.

-Bathroom floor tiles are a great way to add style and aesthetic to your space.
-There are a huge variety of bathroom tiles to choose from that complement different bathroom suites.
+Bathroom floor tiles are a great way to add style to your space.
+There is a huge variety of bathroom tiles to choose from that complement different bathroom suites.

 Floor tiling costs

 Where tiling differs from standard bathroom flooring is that there are more options to take into account and different budgets to work to.
 These include ceramic, natural stone tiles, porcelain tiles, and slate tiles.
 You could also opt for a mosaic tile style or a marble tile design.

 If you are replacing a previous bathroom, removing old tiles is also a factor to take note of when discussing tiled flooring.
 Having a new bathroom installed can be tricky if you don't know what to choose, so ensure you have done your research.